close

 What are website Cookies?

-The term “cookies” refers to small text files downloaded to a user’s device or browser when they visit a website.
-While they may be generated for a variety of purposes, their most common function is to store and remember user specific data, such as login information, in order to optimize the user’s overall browsing experience.
+The term "cookies" refers to small text files stored on a user's device or browser when they visit a website.
+While they may be generated for a variety of purposes, their most common function is to store and remember user-specific data, such as login credentials and browsing preferences, in order to optimize the user's overall experience.

-Cookies are a convenient way for a website to personalize user interactions, but also have the potential to make a user’s personal data vulnerable to theft or criminality.
-For these reasons, websites are required to disclose the use of cookies to their users, as well as obtain consent, in order to adhere to the Privacy and Electronics Communications Regulations (PECR).
+Cookies are a convenient way for a website to personalize user interactions, but they also have the potential to make a user's personal data vulnerable to unauthorized access or misuse.

 How are Cookies used?

-Cookies work by identifying users by their specific devices.
-When a user interacts with a website for the first time from a computer or smartphone, a small amount of data is created based on the user’s activity and labeled with an ID unique to the individual device.
-When the user returns to the website, the ID is recognized, enabling the website to present information specific to the user’s account or preferences wherever necessary.
+Cookies work by identifying users through their specific devices.
+When a user visits a website for the first time, a small text file is created based on the user's activity and labeled with an ID unique to the device.
+When the user returns, the ID is recognized, enabling the website to present information specific to the user's account or preferences.

-Some cookies are stored in random access memory (RAM), and are deleted automatically after a browsing session (session cookies), while others live on the hard drive of the actual device, and remain there indefinitely for authentication and tracking purposes (persistent cookies).
+Some cookies are stored in the browser's memory and deleted automatically when the browsing session ends (session cookies), while others are written to the device's storage with a defined expiration date and persist between sessions for authentication and tracking purposes (persistent cookies).

-Cookies simply allow a website to communicate with its users in increasingly efficient and familiar ways, such as remembering usernames and/or passwords, saving the contents of shopping carts, and establishing individual preferences.
-In this way, cookies provide a number of benefits to both users and web developers, and have become a nearly indispensable component of the modern internet.
+Cookies allow websites to communicate with users in efficient and familiar ways: remembering usernames, saving the contents of shopping carts, and storing individual preferences.
+In this way, cookies provide benefits to both users and web developers and have become a nearly indispensable component of the modern internet.

 Are cookies dangerous?

-Although cookies are simple text files, and do not themselves contain any nefarious elements such as viruses or malware, they can become problematic if the data is any way compromised or accessed by a malicious third-party.
+Cookies are simple text files and do not themselves contain viruses or malware.
+However, they can become problematic if the data they contain is compromised or accessed by a malicious third party.
+In the worst cases, attackers can exploit cookies to gain access to a user's browsing history or session credentials.

 Cookie Consent